Aayon-Mukherjee/Self_and_Others_Evaluation/self_and_others_evaluation.md

 # SELF & OTHER'S EVALUATION

 ## What Work did I get?
-The work given for the prject was to find an algorithm for the spreadsheet which directly calculates the average of the students based on their performance.
+The work given for the project was to find an algorithm for the spreadsheet which directly calculates the average of the students based on their performance.

 ## How Did I Write My Formulae:
 I wrote my formula by using **vlookup** and **avg** functions.